skiselev/flock/Assembly_Instructions.md

 *	Use the **R** and **W** commands to test reading from and writing to the floppy disk Once formatted, the floppy disk can be accessed from CP/M and ZSDOS.
 RomWBW normally assigns letters _C:_ and _D:_ to the first and the second floppy drives respectively

+## Module Usage Instructions – FAT12 Floppy formatting
+The FAT utility included with RomWBW will format floppies to FAT12, rendering them writable on modern computers.
+*	Boot your system to an OS which supports the FAT utility (I.E. ZP/M).
+*	Observe the disk unit number when booting your system for FD0 (I.E. Disk 2)
+*	Run **FAT FORMAT 2:** and be absolutely sure your disk unit number is correct.
+*	Wait for the format to complete.
+Once formatted, the disk can be used with a modern computer, such as with a USB to 1.44 Floppy drive.
+The floppy disk can be accessed only using the FAT utility on RomWBW; Formatting a disk this way is primarily to use it for a bridge to a modern machine.
+The FAT utility is used to copy files between your CP/M etc. system storage, and the FAT formatted floppy disk.

 ## Module Usage Instructions – Real Time Clock
 The RTC utility included in RomWBW is used to set and test the real time clock
 *	Boot your system to CP/M or ZSDOS and run the **RTC** command